sakib142/aws-services-poc/aws-cognito-createuser-poc/README.md

 This project is a proof of concept for AWS Cognito Data Sync across region, as part of this POC< we will create a user [Signup] by decrypting the data from dynamoDB table.

-Follow the step by step instructions mentioned under the section (Get all the Users in a User Pool) in document: https://marketaxess.atlassian.net/wiki/spaces/EMS/pages/40534408/Cognito+cross+regional+replication

 ## Getting Started

 1. Get this code in your machine.